Brown Arts Institute

 154 Angell Street, Providence, RI

 An event celebrating the debut of Konami Dream, a mid-'90's hacker/rap collective central to the Eternal September world.
 The event will feature a looping 45-minute "phreque leak" installation, the premiere of multiple "portal videos" and the release of a series of mixtapes featuring various members of the collective, including new tracks from its rival crew.
-Features visuals, audio and creative technology by Prof. Enongo Lumumba-Kasongo alongside Brown Univ. students Is Ali, Cassius Hall, Luca Saurez, and guests artists Phong Tran, Rohan Chander, and Andrew Garman.
+Features visuals, audio and creative technology by Prof. Enongo Lumumba-Kasongo alongside Brown Univ. students Is Ali, Cassius Hall, Luca Suarez, and guests artists Phong Tran, Rohan Chander, and Andrew Garman.

 About Konami Dream